ZAMBRA BIOS (below photo)

 Nancy Niles has enjoyed participating in the magic of vocal harmony since

 childhood.
 She attended voice classes with Michelle Rivard and Katherine Adkins at

 Cabrillo College, performed three seasons with the Bay Shore Lyric Opera, and most

 recently sang with the women's a cappella group, Windham Voices.

 Laura Reeve grew up in a house where folk music and three part harmonies in

-and continued at UCSC, where she sang in the Concert Choir while getting her first of
+many languages were a regular occurrence.
+At UCSC she sang in the Concert Choir while getting her first of

 two theater degrees.
 She learned bodhran drumming and traditional singing at Celtic

 jam sessions, and found her Zambra family one night at a local pub.
 Family background